Sarah E. Turner

 Sarah E. Turner (born July 25, 1966) is an American professor of economics and education and Souder Family Endowed Chair at the University of Virginia.
-She also holds appointments in the university's Department of Economics, the Batten School of Leadership and Public Policy, and the Curry School of Education.
+She also holds appointments in the university's Department of Economics, the Batten School of Leadership and Public Policy, and the School of Education and Human Development (formerly the Curry School of Education).
 She is a faculty research associate at the National Bureau of Economic Research and a research affiliate at the Population Studies Center at the University of Michigan.

 Education

 Turner received her Bachelor of Arts in economics with magna cum laude (high honors) from Princeton University in 1989.
 She earned her doctorate in economics from the University of Michigan in Ann Arbor in December 1997.
-While at the University of Michigan, Turner earned the NICHD Trainee title for the National Institute of Child Health and Human Development at the Population Studies Center (1994-1997), and the Regent's Fellowship for Graduate Study (1992-1994).
+While at the University of Michigan, Turner earned the NICHD Trainee title for the National Institute of Child Health and Human Development at the Population Studies Center (1994–1997), and the Regent's Fellowship for Graduate Study (1992–1994).

 Career

 Turner has been University Professor of Economics and Education at the University of Virginia and the Souder Family Endowed Chair since 2008 and 2014, respectively, having joined the department as an assistant professor of education and economics in 1997.
 She was Economics Department chair from 2013 until 2016.
-Turner has been on the Spencer Foundation Major Grants Program Committee (1999-2001), and she was Baccalaureate & Beyond part of the Technical Advisory Committee (2001-2003), AERA (Division L) Program Committee (2005-2006) and the APPAM Program Committee (2006).
-She was an editor for the Journal of Labour Economics (2012-2014), American Economic Review (2011-2017), and the Education Finance & Policy (2018-present).
+Turner has been on the Spencer Foundation Major Grants Program Committee (1999–2001), and she was Baccalaureate & Beyond part of the Technical Advisory Committee (2001–2003), AERA (Division L) Program Committee (2005–2006) and the APPAM Program Committee (2006).
+She was an editor for the Journal of Labour Economics (2012–2014), American Economic Review (2011–2017), and the Education Finance & Policy (2018-present).
 Turner has also held private sector jobs such as working for J.P.
 Morgan in New York, NY as a Research Assistant from 1989 to 1990, and for The Andrew W. Mellon Foundation in New York, NY as a Research Associate for the publication "The 'Flight from the Arts and Sciences': Trends in Degrees Conferred." from 1990 to 1992.